KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 3, Overviews per highlight.md

 OK, deze geit is nu wel leeggemolken, tot zover dit derde deel.
 In Deel 4 bespreek ik welke vernieuwde functionaliteiten er vanaf nu voor de losse Topstukafbeeldingen beschikbaar zijn.
 OK, this goat has been milked empty now, so far this third part.
 In Part 4 I discuss which renewed functionalities are now available for the individual Masterpiece images.

+## Summary
+For convenience and overview, let's sum up all the cool new things for KB's collection highlights we have discussed in this article:

+13)
+14)
+15)
+16)
+17)
+18)
+19)
+20)
+21)
+22)
+23)
+24)
+25)
+26)

+## Up next
+So far for this third article.
+In [Part 4, Images](Part%204%2C%20Images.html), I'll discuss which new & innovative functionalities *for individual highlight images* have become  available as a result of the project.

 <hr>